SaberPendragonn/MikroTik-Networking-Labs/README.md

 ### Test 3: The Path Steering (MSTP)

-**What I did:** Audited Access-SW-1 bridge port states for MSTI 1 and MSTI 2.
+**What I did:** Simulated a physical interface failure on both the redundant links

-**What happened:** Forwarding/Discarding states perfectly matched the logical root bridge topology.
-Zero-loop multi-pathing confirmed.
+**What happened:** Achieved a less than one second failover convergence, only one packet loss!

 ![MSTP Port States](https://YOUR-IMAGE-HOST.com/mstp-ports.gif)